KenjiTakahashi/pacmixer/README.md

 **Note:** All settings are applied and saved automatically.

 #### inside mode
-Inside mode is used to adjust specific channel's volume.
+Used to adjust specific channel's volume.

 All shortcuts (besides ```q```) work the same, except that they affect single channel instead of the whole sink/source.